pinefoambath/mas-android-triptracker/README.md

 TripTracker is the Android Component of the MAS Software Engineering Master Thesis by Regina and Andrea.

 TripTracker is a GPS tracking application tailored for sailors and marine adventurers.
-It enables users to initiate sailing trips, record their GPS coordinates, and send this data to a backend for AI-enhanced sailing-report ad track logging and storage.
-Designed to bring maritime logging into the 21st century, TripTracker leverages Android 13's capabilities to provide a reliable and user-friendly experience for sailors, meaning more time for them to enjoy their hobby and less time doing log keeping and manually gathering data.
+It enables users to initiate sailing trips, record their GPS coordinates, and send this data to a backend for AI-enhanced sailing-report and track logging.
+Designed to bring maritime logging into the 21st century, TripTracker leverages Android 13's capabilities to provide a reliable and user-friendly trip recording, meaning more time for sailors to enjoy their hobby and less time doing log keeping and manually gathering trip data.

 ## Features

 - Start Sailing Trips: Easily mark the beginning of your sailing adventures directly from your Android phone.
-- Real-Time GPS Tracking: Record your location with real-time GPS monitoring.
+- Real-Time GPS Recording: Record your location with real-time GPS monitoring.
 - GPS Data Transmission: Send your location data to a backend API for storage.
-- AI enhanced sailing report logging: Use AI to create comprehensive log entries from just a few bullet pointed word.
+- AI enhanced sailing report logging: Use AI to create comprehensive log entries from just a few bullet pointed words

-## Developers: getting started
+## Developers: getting started with the code

 ### Prerequisites
 - Download Android Studio from here https://developer.android.com/studio